undsoul/3D-Globe-With-Html-Cards/readme.md

 ## Installation

-1. Download the latest release ZIP file from the [releases page](https://github.com/yourusername/qlik-globe-extension/releases)
+1. Download the latest release ZIP file
-2. In your Qlik Sense Management Console, navigate to **Extensions**
+2. In your Qlik Sense Management Console / Qlik cloud - admin/extensions , navigate to **Extensions**
 3. Click **Import** and select the downloaded ZIP file
 4. The extension will appear as "Qlik Globe HTML Card" in your visualization options